AstrobioMike/NASA-Exo-N-project/metagenomics/README.md

 > **Currently under development**
 ---

-## Overview
+The [workflow directory](workflow) holds the primary [Snakefile](workflow/Snakefile) and all associated files for our metagenomics processing.
+See the [config.yaml](workflow/config.yaml) file for variables that need to be set and an example input file specifying the samples and groups for co-assembly and analysis.

 ---

 <p align="center">
 <a href="../images/Metagenomics-processing-overview.png"><img src="../images/Metagenomics-processing-overview.png"></a>
 </p>

----

-The [workflow directory](workflow) holds the primary [Snakefile](workflow/Snakefile) and all associated files for our metagenomics processing.
-See the [config.yaml](workflow/config.yaml) file for variables that need to be set and an example input file specifying the samples and groups for co-assembly and analysis.

 ---